Esplanade (Bronx): Memorials

 The green spaces on the Esplanade have received designations by the city in honor of local residents who served the country in military service.
 The triangle bound by the Esplanade, Pelham Parkway and Laconia Avenue is designated in 1993 as the Rudy Macina Peace Memorial Plaza.
 Macina designed the memorial in the center of the plaza, which contains monuments surrounding a flagpole, honoring the veterans of the Persian Gulf War, Vietnam War, Korean War, World War II, and World War I. The plaza facing the entrance of the Pelham Parkway station is named Alfred E. Santangelo Plaza in honor of a former local Congressman.

-Additionally, the traffic median of the Esplanade at the corner of Astor Avenue, was designated in 1962 in memory of Private Sidney Weissman, a local resident killed in the sinking of the HMT Rohna.
+The median strip of the Esplanade at the corner of Astor Avenue was designated in 1962 in memory of Private Sidney Weissman, a local resident killed in the sinking of the HMT Rohna.